 - International travellers arriving in the state must undergo an institutional quarantine for 7 days.

 - Thermal screening is mandatory at every airport, railway station, and state highway.

 - It is also mandatory for travellers to fill the Novel Corona Self-reporting Form during their entry into the state.

 - Face masks must be worn at all times during commute and public travel or they may have to pay a penalty amount for the same.

 - Night curfew relaxed in 36 cities, curfew will be from 10 PM to 6 AM.

 - The Covid-10 RT-PCR testing is capped at INR 800 for everyone in the state of Gujarat.

-- All areas outside the containment zones will be accessible for travelers given that they follow all the SOPs issued by the government.
+- All areas outside the containment zones will be accessible for travellers given that they follow all the SOPs issued by the government.

-- Entertainment parks and similar facilities are also open for recreational activities.
+- Entertainment parks and similar facilities also remain shut.